KahaanGandhi/multi-armed-bandits/README.md

 6. **Thompson, W. R. (1933).** *On the likelihood that one unknown probability exceeds another in view of the evidence of two samples.* Biometrika, 25(3/4), 285-294.

+7. **Garivier, A., & Cappé, O. (2011).** *The KL-UCB Algorithm for Bounded Stochastic Bandits and Beyond.* Conference On Learning Theory, 24, 359-376.

-7. **Riou, C., & Honda, J. (2020).** *Bandit Algorithms Based on Thompson Sampling for Bounded Reward Distributions.* Proceedings of the 31st International Conference on Algorithmic Learning Theory, PMLR 117:777-826.
+8. **Riou, C., & Honda, J. (2020).** *Bandit Algorithms Based on Thompson Sampling for Bounded Reward Distributions.* Proceedings of the 31st International Conference on Algorithmic Learning Theory, PMLR 117:777-826.